status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruitment-strategy.md

   - Managing the teams workload via [tracker](https://docs.google.com/spreadsheets/d/1Fvp4rp33SbdK47TIEkSzXZ6UsP2Ti3tvSU9tM9zPD5I/edit#gid=0)
     - We can use the above tracker to even the workload between all recruiters

-### Retension
+### Retention
-  - Facilitating smooth onboarding, handing to to POps
+  - Facilitating smooth onboarding, with POps hand-over
-  - Checking in with candidates
+  - Checking in with candidates from time to time
   - Sharing our discord handles at offer stage
-  -
+  - Raising comp level concerns for candidates in countries with low COL index - can we review after trial etc to even out disparity?

 [//]: <> (Problem)